FreshPenguin112/pangscript/README.md

 # Build/Usage steps

-- In the root directory, install everything with your favorite node package manager, for example `npm i` or `bun i`.
+- In the root directory, install everything with your favorite node package manager, for example `npm i` or `bun i`, then run the the install script with the same thing, for example, `npm run install` or `bun run install`
 - Run the build script, with the same tool you used to install, for example `npm run build` or `bun run build`.
 - After this you can enter the "src" directory and run `node index.js` to build "test.lua".